pleabargain/AI-solution-assistant/README.md

 2. Ollama installed and running locally
 3. llama-3.2 model pulled in Ollama

+# Cline
+cline anthropic insists on using llama2!
+I had to change it to llama3.2 over and over despite telling cline to ONLY use llama3.2!

 ## Setup

 1. Create and activate a virtual environment: